mxapd/IoT_server_status/README.md

 2. Plug in your microUSB cable into the pico and then hold BOOTSEL while plugging it in to a computer.
 3. Copy the .uf2 file into the mass storage device that appears.
 The pico will now install the firmware and automaticly reset, after which it is ready for use.

-Now to upload code all we need to do is use mpremote, the exact command to copy files is ``
+Now to upload code all we need to do is use mpremote, the exact command to copy files is:
+``
-$ mpremote connect auto fs cp <filename> : # copy files to pico
+$ sudo mpremote connect auto fs cp <filename> : # copy files to pico ``
+``
-$ mpremote connect auto repl # connect to the repl to run commands ``
+$ sudo mpremote connect auto repl # connect to the repl to run commands ``
-If it doesnt work try with sudo.

 ## Putting Everything Together